datacommonsorg/website/docs/custom_dc.md

 Google Cloud Storage is used to hold the data CSV files.
-From the [Cloud Console](https://console.cloud.google.com/storage/browser), create a new bucket or pick up an existing bucket and upload the data CSV files there.
-It's recommended to create intermediate folders for the files for easier managment.
+From the [Cloud Console](https://console.cloud.google.com/storage/browser), create a new bucket or pick an existing bucket and upload the data CSV files there.
+It's recommended to create intermediate folders for the files for easier management.

 ### Upload Data Files